 Behavioral analysis (BA)

-Behavioral analytics detect and block abnormal requests based on HTTP sessions.
+Behavioral analysis detects and blocks abnormal requests based on HTTP sessions.
 This approach is user-agent agnostic and identifies potential bots based on actual metrics.
+If behavioral analysis detects abnormalities in traffic for a specific IP address, it assigns a score of 1 to all requests from that IP for a certain period of time.

 Once enabled for your Enterprise domain, activate Bot Management as follows: